MiirHo3eIN/nao_robots_sdk/README.md

 For Windows:
 In your search box type ``` Edit environment variables for your account ``` and press enter.

-Look for the <Path> in the "User variables for <your user name>" and double click on it.
+Look for the "Path" in the "User variables for "your user name>" and double click on it.

 If python 2.7 is already existed adjust it to be on top of your list (like image 01)